martinaarmas/iebis_swdev_debug_exercises/README.md

 In this case this code looks really simple.
 When the "d" reaches the value 1.0, the program should end, but it never does.

 #### Why does not appear a message indicating that "d is 1"?
+Doubles work in Java in a different way.
+Using breakpoints errors accumulate in this program, it keeps adding decimals, therefore d is and will never be 1.0, so it can't print "d is 1".

 #### How will you fix it?